 The curved glass fabrication of these two projects exemplifies the everchanging design requirements demanded of glass in modern architecture, and how newer technologies and timely coordination between the architectural and glass-fabrication teams enable solutions to these new design challenges.
-The possibility of placing coatings, Low Es, frits, and other, on any surface regardless of the glass being curved convex or concave is an architectural breakthrough and a game changer.
-This new technology gives architects a free rein when it comes to designing organic and flowing glass walls, keeping coatings on the same surface regardless of whether the glass is curved in a convex or concave way.
-Aesthetics and performance are kept consistent and uniform, allowing for beautifully designed and environmentally friendly buildings.

-The prospect of uniformity in aesthetics and performance, now available, is a win-win situation that will transform tomorrow's architectural landscape.
+The design and performance possibilities that curved glass offers architects and building users is very extensive, and with the aid of new technologies and know how, has just recently been expanded to keep coatings on the same surface regardless of the curved glass being convex or concave.
+The prospect of uniformity in aesthetics and performance, now available, will transform tomorrow's architectural landscape.